 - Clubs No matter what your interests are, there is a club on campus to fit you!
 This is a great way to meet other students who are interested in the same things you are.
-The opportunities are endless! - Competitive Teams If livestock evaluation is something you might like, you should think about participating in one of our various competitive judging teams.
-By competing on these teams, you will acquire work ethic, public speaking capabilities, leadership development, and critical thinking skills. - Traditions At Texas A&M, traditions serve to unite the student body toward common goals.
+The opportunities are endless! - Competitive Teams If competitive judging is something you might like, you should think about participating in one of our various judging teams.
+Our natinoally-recognized teams will teach you work ethic, public speaking capabilities, leadership development, and critical thinking skills.

+• Traditions - At Texas A&M, traditions serve to unite the student body toward common goals.
 The traditions at Texas A&M University are second to none, and shape the unique spirit that puts Texas A&M in a class by itself.